 b. e(see(e) & agent(John, e) & theme(Mary, e))

 An important advantage of the Neo-Davidsonian account is that it represents the alignment of syntactic positions with roles of participants in the event.
-For that reason the neo-Davidsonian account has become the preferred version of event semantics for syntacticians.
+For that reason, the neo-Davidsonian account has become the preferred version of event semantics for syntacticians.

 A potential objection to the Neo-Davidsonian account is that there could not be a seeing event without an agent and a theme.
 The response to that, however, is that lexical argument structure need not reflect the ontological dependence of entities on others.
 For example, holes are ontologically dependent, but hole is not a relational noun taking the bearer of a hole as an argument.